aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

         * Smart searching:
             * Synonym/*like query as our mind doesn't always recall exact word
             * How to search something I've SEEN in a video/movie/song?
+        * Some sort of summarizing tool.
+        * Highlight and store quotes separately.
         * Futuristic design: fit in the eyeball(Black mirror: The entire history of you)
 * Automate the chrome offlne diansaure game in python

 <p align="center">
 <img src="./Media/imready.gif" data-canonical-src="po" width="600" height="500"  />
 </p>